- 10 Fantastic Things To Do in Costa Rica With Kids

 Check out these family friendly vacation rentals in Costa Rica on VRBO.

-Find the best prices on flights and car rentals on Kayak.
+Find the best prices on flights and car rentals on Expedia.

 8. Culture Through Food:

 Heather: Our children were fairly game about trying the new foods we encountered, including plantains, passion fruit, guava, tropical fruit smoothies (batidas), yucca chips, and of course rice and beans.

 Their favourite was pipa fria – cold coconut water available at roadside stands The seller made a hole in the coconut, stuck a straw inside and we had an instant cold drink!
 Impressive!

 Tip: Our family rule was that you had to try something new every day.
 You didn’t have to like it, but you had to try and it and talk about it.

 Eileen: Ajuela province, north of San Jose, is handy place to head to with kids too young for many other Costa Rica activities.
 You can view La Paz waterfall and visit a coffee plantation or strawberry farm.

 A coffee plantation isn’t an obvious choice with kids but many of the tours are hands on, allowing you to touch and even pick the beans.